• Skip to primary navigation

 Well, that is not a good idea.

-As explained by Dr. Tania Elliott, who is an internist and allergist specializing in immunology and skin diseases, the Chlorine kills off all the bacterias on your skin, leaving it to dry out and cause irritation, which eventually results in a rash, redness, eczema, and itching.
+As explained by Dr. Tania Elliott, who is an internist and allergist specializing in immunology and skin diseases, Chlorine kills off all the bacteria on your skin, leaving it to dry out and cause irritation, which eventually results in a rash, redness, eczema, and itching.
 It can cause more adverse effects on your skin, which may not be visible instantly.

 As stated by Morgan Statt, the safety and healthy investigator for ConsumerSafety.org, there are additional risks like hypersensitivity, since Chlorine is an irritant.
 Eventually, it leads to asthma and bladder cancer.